-To the Board of Trustees Incorporated Village of Port Jefferson Port Jefferson, New York
+To the Board of Trustees Incorporated Village of Ocean Beach Ocean Beach, New York

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the Incorporated Village of Port Jefferson (Village), as of and for the year ended May 31, 2016, and the related notes to financial statements, as listed in the table of contents, which collectively comprise the Village's basic financial statements and have issued our report thereon dated November 21, 2016 in which we expressed an adverse opinion on the financial statements in accordance with U.S. generally accepted accounting principles, a disclaimer of opinion on the non-current governmental assets account group, and an unmodified opinion on the regulatory basis of accounting for each governmental and fiduciary fund and the non-current governmental liabilities account group.
-As described more fully in Note 1, the Incorporated Village of Port Jefferson has prepared these financial statements in accordance with the financial reporting provisions of the New York State Office of the State Comptroller, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the Incorporated Village of Ocean Beach (Village), as of and for the year ended May 31, 2016, and the related notes to financial statements, as listed in the table of contents, which collectively comprise the Village's basic financial statements and have issued our report thereon dated November 4, 2016.
+As described more fully in Note 1, the Incorporated Village of Ocean Beach has prepared these financial statements in accordance with the financial reporting provisions of the New York State Office of the State Comptroller, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.